 Treating Gut Imbalance As a Root Cause

 One root cause of IBS may be an imbalance of good bacteria in your gut.
-Treating this gut imbalance may reduce IBS symptoms.
+Treating this gut imbalance may reduce and manage symptoms of IBS.

 Good bacteria have important functions in the body: